nielsenchristoffer93/pokemon-trainer/README.md

 ## Startup 🌟

 You will first be displayed with a start-page.
 On this page you will need to supply a name (minimum 2 characters).
-Otherwise you won't be able to reach the translation and profile page.
+Otherwise you won't be able to reach the trainer and catalogue page.

 ## Catalogue page 📃